 Porterhouse and T-Bone Tips

 Because of their ample filets, porterhouse steaks are priced far higher than T-bones.
-But some steaks that qualify as porterhouses might have filets that are thick in one section and thin in the rest, so pay close attention to the filet’s overall size when you pick one out.
+However, some steaks that qualify as porterhouses might have filets that are thick in one section and thin in the rest, so pay close attention to the filet’s overall size when you pick one out.

 For similar reasons, some T-bones actually contain more filet than certified porterhouses.
-If you can find a T-bone with consistent filet thickness, you can get something close to a porterhouse cut (without having to pay a porterhouse price).
+If you can find a T-bone with consistent filet thickness, you can get something close to a porterhouse cut (without having to pay the porterhouse price).

-Finally, because T-bones and porterhouses are made out of two kinds of beef, which cook at different rates and taste best at different temperatures, try the following trick.
+Finally, because T-bones and porterhouses are made of two kinds of beef, which cook at different rates and taste best at different temperatures, try the following cooking trick.
 When grilling your steak, build a flame on only one side of the grill.
 After searing the steak, cook it by keeping the strip section over the flame, pointing the filet toward the non-flame section.
 This will leave the filet slightly rarer, resulting in a better tasting steak.

 Check out Chicago Steak Company’s premium T-bone and Porterhouse steaks to try to some of America’s juiciest and most quality beef.
 For more grilling tips on how to achieve the perfect porterhouse or T-bone, check out Steak U TV.